cdoremus/state-geo-angular/Readme.md

 # state-geo

 ####This webapp is designed to educate and test your knowledge of the individual US states.
-The first thing I am focussing on is adjacent states to a given state as I think this is an important factor in being geographically aware.####
+The first thing I am focussing on is adjacent states to a given state as I think this is important knowledge for anyone interested in the United States.####

 The programming is done as an AngularJS 1 app using a component architecture similar to what's coming in Angular 2.0.
 The JavaScript code uses ES6/2015 as it is what is recommended for AngularJS 1 apps to be eventually ported to Angular 2.
 The Babel transpiler is used to compile the ES6/2015 code to ES5 to allow the app to be run in modern browsers.